Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/eyes-of-the-eagle.md

 aliases: ["Eyes of the Eagle"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-168. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+168. Available in the SRD."
 ---
 # Eyes of the Eagle
 *Wondrous Item, major, uncommon (requires attunement)*